redis/docs/content/operate/redisinsight/install/_index.md

 weight: 3
 ---

 This is a an installation guide.
-You'll learn how to install Redis Insight on Amazon Web Services (AWS), Docker, and Kubernetes.
+You'll learn how to install and configure desktop Redis Insight or Redis Insight on Docker.